Flytre/blog/content/posts/two-layer-model-of-programming.md

 One thing that's happened is that my keyboard itself is modal, just like vim.
 For example, I made it so if I click a thumb key, the next key I type is treated as a symbol.
 So 'a' might become =, 's' is remapped to +, etc. Hence, my hands don't need to leave the homerow to type symbols.
 I've also put all my modifier keys on the home row, so that for example tapping the F-key signals an 'f' but holding it signals a shift code.
 This makes all keyboard shortcuts much easier to type.

-If you pick one change to make, i'd highly recommend learning Vim: A suprising number of sites have integrated Vim natively, including Leetcode, Jupyter Notebooks, and Reddit.
+If this has piqued your interest in optimizing your coding mechanics, i'd highly recommend starting by learning Vim: A suprising number of sites have integrated Vim natively, including Leetcode, Jupyter Notebooks, and Reddit making it super valuable to know.

-## On AI
+## Aside on AI

 Someone might say optimizing for micro is become redundant because of AI, which can take over a lot of the tedium of writing code.
 I agree in some cases: code that is frequently written, full of boilerplate, etc. should absolutely be automated via LLMs.
 However, niche fields, novel algorithms, weird languages and such causes LLMs to produce gibberish at a high rate.
 As I code mostly in these spaces for my jobs, which use obscure languages, niche business logic, and closed source libraries, I've found that writing code classically is (for now) much more efficient than using AI.